Offensive Security Engineer & AI Security Researcher

 Poultry farming is crucial to the food chain, and chicken health directly impacts product quality and safety.
 Diagnosing poultry diseases using polymerase chain reaction is costly, particularly for small farms.
 To address this, we developed a mobile-based service for farmers, enabling the identification of common chicken diseases from fecal images via a Line account.
 Our system achieved 86.49% segmentation precision and 95.93% classification accuracy on a large dataset, offering a practical and accessible tool for local farmers.

-Presented at the Workshop on Cyber Forensics, Security, and E-discovery, as part of the 23rd IEEE International Conference on Software Quality, Reliability, and Security, 2023.
+23rd IEEE International Conference on Software Quality, Reliability, and Security

 OAuth 2.0, commonly used for authorization, can be susceptible to CSRF attacks in Android applications.
 To address this, we developed an Android app to assess other apps' use of the OAuth 2.0 state parameter—a key defense against CSRF.
 Our analysis, conducted on both Chrome and the default browser, evaluates whether Android apps using OAuth 2.0 are adequately protected against CSRF attacks.
 Our research aims to protect users by highlighting apps with potentially vulnerable OAuth 2.0 implementations.